Inviting the Bishop To Your Church

 What is the process to extend an invitation to the Bishop?

-Bishop Schnase regularly preaches and teaches in the United Methodist congregations in Missouri.
-If you would like to invite him to speak at your church, please send a letter to the Bishop’s Executive Assistant, Dala Dunn, with a copy to your District Superintendent.
-Offer two or three alternative dates and describe the nature of the event.
-Since the Bishop’s calendar is often fixed six to twelve months in advance, please prepare the invitation far in advance of your event.
+Bishop Farr regularly preaches and teaches in the United Methodist congregations in Missouri.
+If you would like to invite him to speak at your church, please send a letter to the Bishop’s Executive Assistant, with a copy to your District Superintendent.
+Please offer two or three alternative dates and describe the nature of the event.
+Since the Bishop’s calendar is often fixed six to 12 months in advance, please prepare the invitation far in advance of your event.

-The Bishop’s decision to accept the invitation and to attend the event depends upon the nature of the event (building dedication, anniversary, new ministry initiative, etc.), the availability of the date, and the desire to balance commitments across the entire conference.
-Bishop Schnase gives priority to preaching and teaching in congregations that celebrate new ministry initiatives and expansions.
+The Bishop’s ability to accept the invitation and to attend the event depends upon the nature of the event, the availability of the date, and the desire to balance commitments across the entire conference.
+Bishop Farr gives priority to preaching and teaching in congregations that celebrate new ministry initiatives and expansions.

 Occasionally, the Bishop’s office will suggest an alternative speaker or guest to represent the bishop and to speak on his behalf, such as the Assistant to the Bishop, the District Superintendent, or a Conference Director.

 How do we plan for the Bishop’s visit?